softwareguru/airflowsummit-website/content/faq/_index.md

 ### I need to apply for a Canadian visa.
 Can Airflow Summit issue me a letter confirming my attendance?

 Yes, once you have bought your ticket, please request a letter to carolina@sg.com.mx.
-Please include your passport number and date of birth.
+Please include the following info:
+- Full Name
+- Passport Number
+- Passport Issuing Country
+- Role
+- Company

 You will receive your letter by email to the email address associated with your ticket.

 ### Can I get a refund for my ticket if I don't get my visa approved?